guanroger/guanroger/README.md

 ### 🎓 Academic History

 #### NYU Tandon School of Engineering
+> 2023 - Present
+>
-*Master of Science in Computer Science @ New York University* 2023 - Present
+> *Master of Science in Computer Science @ New York University*
 #### Hong Kong University of Science and Technology (HKUST)
+> 2017 - 2021, Graduated
+>
-*Bachelor of Engineering (B.Eng.) in Computer Science @ HKUST* 2017 - 2021
+> *Bachelor of Engineering (B.Eng.) in Computer Science @ HKUST*

 ---

-- 🏫 Graduated from HKUST, I am currently a Master Computer Science student at NYU Tandon.
-- 🔭 I’m currently working on computer graphics projects using OpenGL and C++.
+- 🔭 Computer Graphics, Computer Game Design, Animation Enthusiastic.
-- 🌱 I’m learning more about 3D modeling and animation with Blender and Maya.
+- 🌱 Currently diving deeper into 3D modeling and animation using Blender, Maya, and other industry-standard tools.
+- 🎨 Passionate about combining technical skills with creative, artistic projects that blend computer science with visual art.

 - 👯 I’m looking to collaborate on AI and computer graphics projects.
 - 🤔 I’m looking for help with advanced OpenGL rendering techniques.
 - 💬 Ask me about animation, game development, or anything computer graphics-related!